bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 Let's now switch to our backend app and try to call some runtime functions.
 We will start off from where we have finished the last part.
 We have a service for calling smart contract's functions and two controllers: for balances and approvals.
 We will create another service and switch between the two services in the controllers.

-First of all, we will create an interface for an erc20 service which declares all the functions we need.
-We will also add a sender to each function, which creates a blockchain transaction (`transfer`, `approve` and `transferFrom`).
+First of all, we will create an interface for an ERC20 service which declares all the functions we need.
+We will also add a sender to each function, which creates a blockchain transaction (`transfer`, `approve`, and `transferFrom`).
 This will let us choose an account to send and sign a transaction with.

 ```typescript
 // src/erc20.interface.ts